Basic functions

 return true

 .
-The only object of
+The only object of type

-type Boolean is true
+Boolean is thus true

 .
 The constant false

-casted as a
+casted to a Boolean.

 null